juancc/ImageTools/README.md

 # ImageTools
-Console tools for image processing.
+Collection of console tools for image processing.
 The ImageTools repository contains scripts for perfoming:
 - Individual image processing located under ImageTools
 - Batch processing: the scripts perform a transformation of all the images inside a folder and subfolders.
 The result are placed inside a new folder with the same name as the source directoru plus '_out'.
 The scripts are located on ImageTools/Batch.
+- Datasets: Tools for Machine Learning image datasets processing.

 Run the scripts following the next pattern: